• Skip to primary navigation

 Kings Dominion Homeschool and Youth ProgramsDoswell

-Whether it’s for a reward, end-of-year celebration or educational experience, Kings Dominion provides the perfect adventure for your students.
+Whether it’s for a reward, an end-of-year celebration, or an educational experience, Kings Dominion provides the perfect adventure for your students.
 Take your lesson plan on the road and show how your lessons apply to the world around us.
 Homeschool Day is a program where homeschoolers and their families can observe the mechanics of world-class thrill rides.
 Teachers are also welcome to download our online curriculum to create a corresponding lesson plan for their students.
-Tickets may be purchased online or by mail, phone or fax.
+Tickets may be purchased online or by mail, phone, or fax.
 Confirmation of homeschooling is required for eligibility.
-See the Youth Program Guide

 Kings Dominion Homeschool and Youth Programs website